nightintoxicated/Traffic-tracker/README.md

 intrudermode=yes | no

+# Other Files
+setup.sh (install required dependencies) unique.sh (show unique addresses from the log file if you captured with intruder mode off) pcap.pl (the main program, make it executable with chmod +x pcap.pl, then run "perl pcap.pl" to start the program)

 would be good to have something that does reverse lookups of the ip and a geo location also